theshrutiwari/Hackathon/README.md

 The contents of our project are :
-GDS.GROUP_dashboard : That contains GDS groups Data analytics dashboard data_transformation of GDS Grand : Contains Jupyter Notebook
-\n The below csv files contains the datasets:
+GDS.GROUP_dashboard : That contains GDS groups Data analytics dashboard data_transformation of GDS Grand : Contains Jupyter Notebook The below csv files contains the datasets:
 Detailed bookings
 dim_date
 dim_hotels